wolframkriesing/purescript-book/text/chapter5.md

 bounds = foldl combine emptyBounds where
     combine :: Bounds -> Shape -> Bounds
-    combine b shape = shapeBounds shape \/ b
+    combine b shape = union (shapeBounds shape) b
 ```

 In the base case, we need to find the smallest bounding rectangle of an empty `Picture`, and the empty bounding rectangle defined by `emptyBounds` suffices.

-The accumulating function `combine` is defined in a `where` block. `combine` takes a bounding rectangle computed from `foldl`'s recursive call, and the next `Shape` in the array, and uses an infix operator alias `\/` to compute the union of the two bounding rectangles.
+The accumulating function `combine` is defined in a `where` block. `combine` takes a bounding rectangle computed from `foldl`'s recursive call, and the next `Shape` in the array, and uses the `union` function to compute the union of the two bounding rectangles.
 The `shapeBounds` function computes the bounds of a single shape using pattern matching.

 X> ## Exercises
 X>